Right triangle calculator (c,h) - the result

 Calculate another triangle

-2. From hypotenuse c and height h we calculate a,b - Pythagorean theorem, Euclid's theorem:
+2. From the hypotenuse c and height h, we calculate a,b - Pythagorean theorem, Euclid's theorem:

 c=c1+c2 h2=c1⋅ c2 h2=c1⋅ (c−c1) h2=c1⋅ c−c12 c12−c1⋅ c+h2=0 c12−5⋅ c1+4=0 c1=4 c2=1 a=c12+h2=42+22=4.472 b=c22+h2=12+22=2.236